InsightSoftwareConsortium/ITK/Documentation/Data.md

 the binary files themselves, ITK and related projects use content link files associated with these files.

-To generate the content link file, use the procedure in [Upload Binary Data].
+To generate the content link file, use the procedure in [UploadBinaryData].

 ### Commit